-In the same hospital a surgeon from the accident ward visited the eye clinic with a friend suffering from pain in his eyes and head.
+In the same hospital a surgeon from the accident ward visited the eve clinic with a friend suffering from pain in his eyes and head.
 The patient was benefited very quickly by relaxation methods.
-The surgeon said it was unusual, and spoke slightingly of my methods.
-I challenged him to bring me a patient with pain that I could not relieve in five minutes.
+The surgeon said it was unusual, and him to bring me a patient with pain that I could not relieve in five minutes.

 "All right," he said.
-"I want you to understand that I am from Missouri."
+"I want you understand that I am from Missouri."